-- overseeing our overall compensation philosophy and compensation policies, plans and benefit programs; - reviewing and approving or recommending to the Board compensation for our executive officers and directors; - preparing the Compensation Committee report that the SEC requires to be included in our annual proxy statement; and - administering our equity compensation plans.
+- overseeing our overall compensation philosophy and compensation policies, plans and benefit programs; - reviewing and approving or recommending to the Board compensation for our executive officers and directors; - preparing the Compensation Committee report to be included in our annual proxy statement, as required; and - administering our equity compensation plans.

 Our Compensation Committee operates under a written charter that satisfies the applicable rules and regulations of the SEC and the listing standards of Nasdaq.
-A copy of our Compensation committee charter is available on our investor relations website at https://investors.rxsight.com.
-During 2022, our Compensation Committee held five meetings.
+A copy of our Compensation committee charter is available on our investor relations website at https://investors.rxsight.com/corporate-governance/governance-overview.
+During 2023, our Compensation Committee held five meetings.

-Corporate Governance and Nominating Committee
+Governance Committee